Chapter 4.2 – Terminal Concessions and Land Leases

 • Private ownership and operations.

-The most common model is Public Ownership and Private Operations (POPO), which typically involves some form of Public-Private Partnership (PPP) between the public (in the form of a government agency) and the private sector to provide a specific public service.
+The most common model is Public Ownership and Private Operations (POPO), which typically involves some form of Public-Private Partnership (PPP) between the public sector, represented by a government agency, and the private sector to provide a specific public service.
 Such partnerships require that risks, responsibilities, and returns be shared between the public and private sectors.

 The use of PPP arrangements is widespread in the seaport industry to structure the responsibilities of terminal operators and port authorities concerning the construction, financing, and operations of the terminal facility.
 Commonly used arrangements include:

 • Build-Lease-Operate (BLO).
 The government or port authority leases the construction and operation of the whole port or part of it to a private company through a long-term concession.
-The private company constructs facilities such as berths and terminals.
+The private company builds facilities, including berths and terminals.
 In turn, the port authority controls the rights throughout the concession period and receives an annual lease payment.

 • Build-Operate-Transfer (BOT).
-The government or public authority grants a concession or a franchise to a private company to finance and build or modernize a specific port facility.
+The government or public authority grants a concession or franchise to a private company to finance, build, or modernize a specific port facility.
 The private company is entitled to operate the facilities and to obtain revenue from specified operations or the full port for a designated time period.
 The private sector takes all commercial risks during the concession.
 At the end of the concession period, the government retakes ownership of the improved assets.
-Arrangements between the government and the private operator are set out in a concession contract that may or may not include regulatory provisions.
+Arrangements between the government and the private operator are outlined in a concession contract, which may or may not include regulatory provisions.

 • Rehabilitate-Operate-Transfer (ROT).
 The government or public authority grants a concession to a private company to finance and rehabilitate or modernize a specific terminal or an entire port.
 This company is entitled to operate and obtain revenue from the rehabilitated port for a specific period.
 The private company takes all commercial risks, and at the end of the concession period, the government retakes ownership of the improved asset.

 • Build-Rehabilitate-Operate-Transfer (BROT).
-The government or public authority grants a concession to a private company to finance, build and rehabilitate or modernize a specific terminal or an entire port.
+The government or public authority grants a concession to a private company to finance, build, and rehabilitate or modernize a specific terminal or an entire port.
 The private partner will build, operate, and obtain revenue from the rehabilitated port for a specific period.
-The private company takes on all commercial risks, and at the end of the concession period, the government retakes ownership of the improved asset.
+The private company assumes all commercial risks, and at the end of the concession period, the government regains ownership of the improved asset.
 BROT is a combination of the BOT and ROT mechanisms.

 • Build-Operate-Share-Transfer (BOST).
-BOST is similar to BOT.
-A government grants a concession or a franchise to a private company to finance and build or modernize a specific port/terminal for a designated time period.
+An arrangement similar to a Build-Operate-Transfer (BOT) model, where the government grants a concession or franchise to a private company to finance, build, or modernize a specific port or terminal for a designated time period.
 The revenue obtained from terminal operations is shared with a designated public authority throughout the concession period.
-The government/public authority should ensure a specific quantity of throughput for revenue.
+The government or public authority should ensure a specific quantity of throughput to generate revenue.
 The commercial risks are shared between the government and the concessionaire.
 At the end of the concession period, the government retakes ownership of the improved asset.

 Critical success factors for a sound implementation of PPPs in the port context include the accuracy of the PPP contract, the ability to allocate and share the risk appropriately, the technical feasibility of the project, the commitment made by partners, the attractiveness of the financial package, a clear definition of responsibilities, the presence of a strong private consortium and a realistic cost/benefit assessment.